rajarshig/rajarshig.github.io/posts/python-json-logging.md

 ```

 ## Ideas for advanced use
 - In addition to general logs, we can also use log messages with custom key-values for specific insights about the application.
-For example, we can add some extra keys to keep track of inter-api response time & use it afterward to understand application performace.
+For example, we can add some extra keys to keep track of inter-api response time & use it afterward to understand application performace

 ```
 logger.info("Fetched from apiA/search",
                        extra={'props':